Middlesex County Retirement Board Travel Regulations

 Regulations accepted by the board and approved by PERAC

 1. Air Travel Routing Criterion.
 Air travel when required shall be at economy/coach rate, but preference shall be allowed for nonstop service and reasonable departure and arrival times.
-Air travel may be upgraded by the traveler to business or first class; however, all additional costs associated with such upgrade shall be the responsibility of the traveler.
-Fees for baggage and related costs shall be reimbursed.
+Air travel may be upgraded by the traveler to premier, business, first class or similar; however, all additional costs associated with such upgrade shall be the responsibility of the traveler.
+Baggage fees, taxes, security fees and related costs shall be reimbursed.

-5. Authorization for Board Issued Debit Cards.
-The Board is authorized to establish one debit card account for use by MCRS staff to facilitate payment of Board related expenses, including, but not limited to, travel and lodging.
+5. Authorization for Board Issued Credit Card.
+The Board is authorized to establish a credit card account pursuant to 840 CMR 15.05 for use by staff to facilitate payment of Board related expenses, including, but not limited to, travel and lodging.

 6. Lodging.
-Where lodging is required, reimbursement will include the night prior to the commencement of the conference and each night of the conference, including the night of the last day of the conference.
-Reimbursement for lodging shall be for "standard" accommodations as provided by the conference organizers, or as made by the traveler.
-Reimbursement will include mandatory fees charged all hotel guests for certain guest amenities, whether used or not, including internet access, wi-fi, newspapers, towel services, use of hotel safe, pool and gym.
-Fees for golfing, spa services, cabanas, pool or beach chairs, and similar recreational activities are excluded from reimbursement.
+Where lodging is required, reimbursement will include the night prior to the commencement of the conference and each evening of the conference, including the night of the last day of the conference.
+Reimbursement for lodging shall be for “standard” accommodations as provided by the conference organizers, or as otherwise made by the traveler.
+Reimbursement will include mandatory fees charged for all hotel guests for certain guest amenities, including internet access, wi-fi, newspapers, towel services, use of hotel safe, pool and gym.
+Fees for golfing, spa services, cabanas, pool or beach chairs, and similar are excluded from reimbursement.
 Accommodations may be upgraded; however, all additional costs associated with such upgrade shall be the responsibility of the traveler.

 7. Expense Reimbursement Process.
-To ensure that expense reimbursement requests are in compliance with 840 CMR 2.00 and the Board's Supplemental Travel Regulations, all requests shall undergo a tri-level review as follows:
+To ensure that expense reimbursements requests are in compliance with 840 CMR 2.00 and the Board’s Supplemental Travel Regulations, all requests shall undergo a tri-level review as follows:

-a.
-Expense reimbursement requests shall be properly documented and certified by the traveler, and submitted to the Board Secretary.
-The Board Secretary shall ensure that expense reimbursement requests correspond with prior Board approvals and are in proper order for submission to the Financial Analyst.
+a) Expense reimbursement requests shall be properly documented and certified by the traveler, and submitted to the Board Secretary.
+The Board Secretary shall ensure that expense reimbursement requests correspond with prior Board approvals and are in proper order for submission to the Assistant Executive Director.

-b.
-The System's Financial Analyst shall review the submission of expense reimbursement requests to ensure compliance with 840 CMR 2.00 and the Board's Supplemental Travel Regulations.
-Where expense reimbursement requests are in compliance, the Financial Analyst shall commence the payment process.
-If the Financial Analyst determines that additional information or documentation is required, the Financial Analyst shall assist in obtaining the necessary information or documentation.
+b) The System’s Assistant Executive Director shall review the submission of expense reimbursement requests to ensure compliance with 840 CMR 2.00 and the Board’s Supplemental Travel Regulations.
+Where expense reimbursement requests are in compliance, the Assistant Executive Director shall commence the payment process.
+If the Assistant Executive Director determines that additional information or documentation is required, the Assistant Executive Director shall assist in obtaining the necessary information or documentation.

 Help Us Improve Mass.gov with your feedback